GabeStah/wcasg-audit/README.md

 }'
 ```

-This generates an new `task` document in MongoDB:
+This generates a new `task` document in MongoDB:

 ```json
 {